 “There’s a place here you can use to hold on to.”
-He pointed to a grip on the front of the back seat of the leather saddle.
+He pointed to a grip on the front of the second seat of the leather saddle.
 “If you feel you’re slipping at all though, you might want to hold onto one of Clarence’s scales instead.”
 Gently he lifted one of the dragon’s green, oval-shaped scales from where it lay flat against its brothers.
 “It’s attached to his skin here, and it takes a lot to make one of them come off.
 It won’t hurt him, so don’t worry about it.
-He’s also worm-free, so you don’t have to be concerned on that account either.”
+He’s also worm-free, so you don’t have to be concerned on that account, either.”

 Her brows drew together, not knowing about half of the things he just mentioned or what they meant.
 Why would a dragon have worms?